YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 -   🌟 consider yourself a good fit for the expected qualities,
 -   🎯 and love what outcome you can expect in such an experience.

-We welcome talented students at all levels (undergraduate, master, PhD) and from all backgrounds (computer science, neuroscience, physics, mathematics, etc.).
+We welcome talented students and researchers at all levels (undergraduate, master, PhD, post-doc) and from all backgrounds (computer science, neuroscience, physics, mathematics, etc.).

 ## 🌈 Research Belief